 Specific details on graduate thesis/project requirements for each program may be found in the departmental sections of the Daemen web site and this Catalog.
 For those graduate programs offering thesis/project for variable credit — allowing a student to register over several terms until the thesis/project is completed — the following grading procedure is used.
 Either the grade of P (pass) or F (fail) is assigned in all semesters preceding the final semester of registration.
 The Pass grade carries credit, has no quality point value, and reflects satisfactory work in progress.
 The F grade reflects credit attempted but not earned and carries a quality point value of 0, thereby requiring that the student re-register for and successfully complete the course in order to be granted credit.
 In the final semester of registration for thesis/project, the earned grade (Pass, Pass Complete (PC), Fail or letter grade, as per individual program policy) is given.
 A grade of Incomplete (I) may also be given, if warranted, allowing a student an additional semester for thesis/project completion.

-A graduate student whose semester or cumulative GPA falls below 3.00 in any one term is automatically placed on probation and will receive written notification of his/her status from the Dean of Graduate Studies.
-The student’s academic record will be reviewed by the Graduate Committee on Academic Standards.
+A graduate student whose semester or cumulative GPA falls below 3.00 in any one term is automatically placed on probation and will receive written notification of his/her status from the Graduate Committee on Academic Standards, which reviews the student’s academic record.
 A student incurring academic probation: a) is required to meet with his or her advisor and b) must fully comply with all recommendations of the Graduate Committee on Academic Standards.
-Failure to attain good academic standing will result in dismissal from the College.
+Failure to attain good academic standing will result in dismissal from the University.
 A student who gives evidence of very poor scholarship may be subject to dismissal at the end of any semester whether or not he or she previously incurred probation.

-Students may appeal decisions of the Graduate Committee on Academic Standards by writing the committee in care of the Dean of Graduate Studies (Associate Vice President for Academic Affairs).
+Students may appeal decisions of the Graduate Committee on Academic Standards by writing the Committee in care of its Chair.
 Appeals are to include pertinent supporting documentation, recommendations from faculty, and substantial evidence of the student’s ability to improve his or her academic performance.